Add The Map on Top or Map on Side Interface to your Site

 Display all Locations on map, Preset Locations, and Pre-set map center and zoom will all continue to work as expected.

 Note: Even if Auto-Search is turned off, Bullseye will still display the gray image that designates the searcher's position on the map.
 If you want to remove this, contact Bullseye Locations and we can remove it for you.

 Category: Optionally, if it is desired that users be able to filter results by category, they may be displayed as checkboxes or within a drop-down menu for selection.
-Web Premium subscription also includes the ability to search by subcategories (this works for the drop-down option only).
+Find subscriptions also includes the ability to search by subcategories (this works for the drop-down option only), category groups, and category group subcategories.
+If using category groups, you can optionally require a selection by users before a search will be conducted.
 Select the appropriate option as needed.